LamenLuan/hardware-tracker/README.md

 - In a project, enable Google Drive and Google Sheets APIs
 - Generate a client email in Sheets API screen
 - Create a JSON private key from this client
-- Put this JSON in a directory called "gspread" in your project directory
+- Put this JSON in a directory called "gspread" in "price_tracker" directory
 - Give edit permission in a sheet called "tracking-sheet" to the client by its email
 - Rename work sheet as "BestPrice"